msahmed1/BART_data_analysis/README.md

 Supporting functions are found in analysis_functions.R, which contains statistical models and calculations for effect sizes.

-# How to Use
+## How to Use

 1. Setup: Ensure all required libraries are installed in R.
 2. Run Scripts: Execute an R script to perform the respective analysis.
-3. Review Outputs: Outputs are stored in output_files.
-Review these for analysis results and save plots as needed.
+3. View Outputs: Outputs are stored in output_files

 ## Data Processing